 You may need to take on some additional investment risk to get returns that will outpace inflation.
 Note that riskier investments can mean higher highs, but also lower lows.

-💡 You can also hedge against rising prices with investments that are specifically designed to protect against inflation.
+💡 You can also hedge against rising prices with investments that are specifically designed to combat inflation.

 Changes in interest rates affect bond investments.
 Higher interest rates usually mean lower bond prices, and vice versa.